WICG/turtledove/FLEDGE.md

 *   auctionSignals and perBuyerSignals: As in the call to `generateBid()` for the winning interest group.
 *   sellerSignals: The output of `reportResult()` above, giving the seller an opportunity to pass information to the buyer.
 In the case where the winning buyer won a component auction and then went on to win the top-level auction, this is the output of component auction's seller's `reportResult()` method.
+*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `interestGroupName`, `seller` and `madeHighestScoringOtherBid` fields.
+    *   The `madeHighestScoringOtherBid` field is true if the IG owner was the only bidder that made bids with the second highest score.
+    *   The `highestScoringOtherBid` and `madeHighestScoringOtherBid` fields are based on the auction the interest group was directly part of.
+If that was a component auction, they're from the component auction.
+If that was the top-level auction, then they're from the top-level auction.
+Component bidders do not get these signals from top-level auctions since it is the auction seller joining the top-level auction, instead of winning component bidders joining the top-level auction directly.
-*   browserSignals: Similar to the argument to `reportResult()` above, though without the seller's desirability score, but with additional `interestGroupName` and `seller` fields.
-The `dataVersion` field will contain the `Data-Version` from the trusted bidding signals response headers if they were provided by the trusted bidding signals server response and the version was consistent for all keys requested by this interest group, otherwise the field will be absent.
-If the winning bid was from a component auction, then `seller` will be the seller in the component auction, a `topLevelSeller` field will contain the seller of the top level auction.
-Additional fields could also include some buyer-specific signal like the second-highest bid from that particular buyer.
+    *   The `dataVersion` field will contain the `Data-Version` from the trusted bidding signals response headers if they were provided by the trusted bidding signals server response and the version was consistent for all keys requested by this interest group, otherwise the field will be absent.
+    *   If the winning bid was from a component auction, then `seller` will be the seller in the component auction, a `topLevelSeller` field will contain the seller of the top-level auction.
 *   directFromSellerSignals is an object that may contain the following fields:
     *   perBuyerSignals: Like auctionConfig.perBuyerSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?perBuyerSignals=[origin]`.
     *   auctionSignals: Like auctionConfig.auctionSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
 These are the signals whose subresource URL ends in `?auctionSignals`.